jazzband/django-debug-toolbar/docs/installation.rst

     ]

 This example uses the ``__debug__`` prefix, but you can use any prefix that doesn't clash with your application's URLs.
-Note the lack of quotes around ``debug_toolbar.urls``.

 5. Add the Middleware
 ^^^^^^^^^^^^^^^^^^^^^